jiahecui/SenAOReFoc/README.md

 ## Example usage

-Please refer to the JOSS paper associated with this software <https://github.com/jiahecui/SenAOReFoc/tree/master/paper>
-for examples of automated AO performance characterisations on a real reflectance confocal microscope.
+Please refer to the metapaper associated with this software on arXiv for examples of automated AO performance characterisations on a real reflectance confocal microscope.